 How does literature reflect our history, culture, and values?
-In this survey approach to the study of literature, students will be able to closely read and comprehend a variety of works, primarily from Pre-Columbian America to 1900, such as Of Mice and Men and Animal Farm.
+In this survey approach to the study of literature, students will closely read and comprehend a variety of works such as Of Mice and Men, Animal Farm, and The Crucible.
 Students will also read a play by William Shakespeare.
-Students will be able to analyze how different authors of this era address similar themes and topics.
-Students will use Early American works to analyze how different authors address similar themes and topics and build their knowledge of language conventions by studying grammar and vocabulary.
-Additionally, students will be able to write based on research for a range of tasks.
-Collaboration through technology will be used to enhance students' understanding of Early American Literature.
-This class is designed for the student who is planning to attend a four-year college; there is more depth of understanding and rigor required in this course.
+There will be an emphasis on analysis of how different authors address similar themes and topics.
+Students will build their knowledge of language conventions by studying grammar and vocabulary.
+Additionally, students will learn to write based on research for a range of tasks.
+Students will use technology to present new knowledge and ideas in a collaborative manner.
+This class is designed for the student who is planning on attending a four-year college; there is more depth of understanding and rigor required in this course.
 Summer coursework will be required.